-Guns are dangerous.
-That's why there are various rules for safely handling them.
+Guns are weapons.
+That's why there're various rules for safely handling them.
 When these rules are not followed, whether it be by experts or untrained John Q Public, there's a chance for an accidental discharge.
 That's when somebody gets shot.
 Sometimes in the face.
 Being named Marvin is rare, however.
 Either way, it's not funny the same way that Juggling Loaded Guns is, because somebody just got shot.

 This trope occurs when somebody didn't follow the Gun Safety requirements or simply has a shoddy weapon that goes off, hurting, killing, or destroying a lot of property, and the gunshot is not played for comedy.